elf-review/elf-review/README.md

 ```

 ## ELVES Fuzzy Testing
-Fuzzy Testing programs and results in the folder: elf-review/ELF/fuzzy_testing/
+The fuzzy testing programs and results for the 300 models are located in the folder: elf-review/ELF/fuzzy_testing/

 <!--## Evaluation Reproducing
 python3 main.py